SomeDebris/drrt-scripts/README.md

 The Scheduler uses the file `ship_index.json` so that it can pass the right ship filenames to the Assembler.

-The Scheduler ends by adding the file `spreadsheetSCH.txt` to the `drrt-scripts/` directory.
+The Scheduler ends by adding the file `selected_schedule.csv` to the `drrt-scripts/` directory.
 It also creates all fleet files for the Red ALLIANCE and Blue ALLIANCE, named according to the match number.

 The output RED and BLUE ALLIANCES' filenames are formatted like this:
 ```